Topological Stability of Kinetic $k$-Centers: Bounds on topological stability

 Consider the case where $G_{R,B}$ contains a cycle, but no $6$-cycle.
 There is at least one $4$-cycle.
 As $k=3$, every vertex has degree at most $3$.
 Note that two overlapping disks can be covered by a single disk without increasing the maximum radius beyond $\big(1+\sqrt{7}\big)/2$, if $1+d/2 \leq \big(1+\sqrt{7}\big)/2$, where $d$ is the distance between the centers of the disks.
 We now distinguish the following cases: \begin{itemize} \item If there is at most one red degree-$3$ vertex, every $4$-cycle contains at least one degree-$2$ red vertex.
 Therefore, Lemma~\ref{lem:4cycleUB} can be used to break one of the $4$-cycles by increasing the radius of a red disk by at most $\sqrt{2}$.
 If $G_{R,B}$ has another $4$-cycle after breaking the first one, we can apply Lemma~\ref{lem:4cycleUB} again.
 However, if breaking the first $4$-cycle resulted in a $6$-cycle, then the distance between the center points of two adjacent disks in the $4$-cycle was less than $\sqrt{2}<\sqrt{7}-1$.
 We can therefore fully cover this pair of adjacent disks with the red disk instead of breaking the $4$-cycle.
 We need a radius of at most $1+\sqrt{2}/2<1+(\sqrt{7}-1)/2=\big(1+\sqrt{7}\big)/2$ for this.
 Since the red disk now covers all intersections of the blue disk, the resulting intersection graph is a tree. \item If there are two or more red degree-$3$ vertices, we look at the distances $d$ between the center points of overlapping disks.
 If there is a pair of red and blue disks for which $1+d/2 \leq \big(1+\sqrt{7}\big)/2$, we can fully cover the blue disk with the red disk.
 The remainder of the red disks can now be seen as vertices of degree-$2$ or less in the intersection graph.
 If there is still a $4$-cycle, then Lemma~\ref{lem:4cycleUB} can be used to break the cycle.
 If for every pair of red and blue disks $1+d/2 > \big(1+\sqrt{7}\big)/2$ holds, then the centers of the red disks that

 If a $4$-cycle remains, then Lemma~\ref{lem:4cycleUB} can be used to break the cycle.

 \end{itemize} In both cases $G_{R,B}$ consists of trees after the changes that were made, thus $R$ can morph into $B$ without further increasing the maximum radius by Lemma~\ref{lem:treestable}.
-In all the above cases we need to grow the maximum radius during the transformation from $R$ to $B$ by at most a factor $\big(1+\sqrt{7}\big)/2$, in some cases it is necessary to grow to $\sqrt{3}$. \end{proof}
+In all the above cases we need to grow the maximum radius during the transformation from $R$ to $B$ by at most a factor $\big(1+\sqrt{7}\big)/2$, while in some cases it is necessary to grow to by a factor of $\sqrt{3}$, for example to resolve a $6$-cycle. \end{proof}

 The above proof shows the strengths and weaknesses of the earlier lemmata.
 While in many cases we can get close to tight bounds, dealing with high degree vertices in the intersection graph requires additional analysis.
 Furthermore, in general we cannot upper bound the approximation factor needed for stable solutions with bounded speed~\cite{durocher2006geometric}, but Theorem~\ref{thm:bounds} act as lower bounds for such bounded speed solutions.